 Find a reliable live captioning service

 If you want to be more inclusive, you also need to find a reliable live captioning service for your webinar.
 This is to make sure that you can get the largest audience possible and that you can cater to people with disabilities.
 You can easily find closed captioning service for webinars online, which can provide real-time closed captions during the live webinar.

 Invite esteemed speakers

-Inviting other esteemed speakers and panelists also helps give the webinar a new depth and add credibility to the content you are presenting.
+Inviting other esteemed speakers and panelists also helps.
+This gives the webinar a new depth and adds credibility to the content you are presenting.
 Their knowledge together with your expertise can make the webinar meaningful for your participants.

 Get a moderator

-Having a moderator is a wise move in doing webinars nowadays.
+Having a moderator is a wise move to achieve engaging webinars nowadays.
 A great moderator can provide introductions, engage with the audience, get the Q&A going, and other additional support before, during, and after the session.
 A webinar moderator adds a level of professionalism to your event.

 Best of all - be prepared.
 Practice your presentation before the day of the webinar and make sure you stay on track with your timing.
 44% of attendees said in a survey that they prefer 45-minute long webinars and 41% of them said they prefer 30-minute long webinars.
 This means you have to be wary of your time and make sure you get through the entire scope of your topic and allow time for the question and answer session.